-Cash provided by our operating activities was \$9.0 million for the nine months ended June 30, 2024, compared to \$7.2 million used in operating activities for the nine months ended June 30, 2023.
-During the 2024 period, our accounts receivable collections exceeded new accounts receivable due to the timing of shipments and collections.
-We reduced our inventory levels as we prepared to move our Semiconductor facility in Massachusetts and refined our supply chain systems and practices to more closely align with customer buying patterns.
-Additionally, we received more down payments from customers for future shipments during the quarter.
-During the nine months ended June 30, 2023, we used cash to increase our inventory balances in preparation for shipments scheduled over the next four quarters and to pay the related accounts payable.
+Cash provided by our operating activities was \$9.0 million \$2.9 million for the nine three months ended June 30, 2024 December 31, 2024, compared to \$7.2 million used in \$5.0 million provided by operating activities for the nine three months ended June 30, 2023 December 31, 2023.
+During the 2024 period, our Our accounts receivable collections exceeded new accounts receivable due to the timing of shipments and collections.
+We reduced our inventory levels as we prepared to move our Semiconductor facility in Massachusetts and refined our supply chain systems and practices to more closely align with customer buying patterns. collections across both time periods.
+Additionally, during the period ended December 31, 2023, we received more down payments from customers for future shipments during the quarter.
+During the nine months ended June 30, 2023, we used cash to increase our inventory balances in preparation for shipments scheduled over the next four quarters and to pay the related accounts payable, shipments.